 Make your steward aware of your injury if you’re a union member.
 Your union can provide significant help, put you in touch with an attorney, and assist in filing any claims with insurance.

 Step 5: Retain an attorney.

 If you don’t have an attorney through your union, or would like one of your own, contact an attorney knowledgeable and experienced with workers’ compensation cases.

 Friend, Levinson, and Turner help navigate the claims process to ensure that all of your benefits are rewarded appropriately.

 We fight for your rights and your benefits and assist with all the details so you can focus on healing.

 We Help Victims.

 The key to our success is the time we take to get to know our clients as individuals.
 We establish a personal relationship to understand every detail of their case and the impact it has had on their family.

-The attorneys at Friend, Levinson & Turner Law make the legal process as stress-free as possible.
-We focus on recovering compensation for you – while you concentrate on your physical and emotional recovery.
+Our knowledge, experience, insight, and advice are invaluable.
+We make the legal process as stress-free as possible.
+We focus on recovering the compensation you deserve while you concentrate on recovery.

-If you or a loved one is injured or a victim of the negligence of others, please call my office at 312-346-8465 or contact us using the form below.
+If you or a loved one is injured or a victim of the negligence of others, please call Friend, Levinson, and Turner at 312-346-8465 or contact us using the form below.